SUSTech-EC2020/simpleEA/README.md

 ### Prepare your repository
 * Each student will need to create a GitHub account and clone this repository [simpleEA](https://github.com/SUSTech-EC2020/simpleEA.git).
 If you use other programming language, there is no need to clone the repository, you can create a new one.
-* The cloned repository should be set as *private* and invite the user *ljialin* as a collaborator so that the lab assistant (me) will be able to see your repository.
+* The url of the cloned repository should be sent to me via Blackboard.
-* Your may be asked to make your repository *public* in the future.

 ## Minimising a simple objective function in discrete domain
 You will work on minimising a simple quadratic function in discrete domain using a simple EA.
 You have seen this function in Lecture 1, defined as *x^2*, with *x* in the integer interval [0,31], i.e., x=0,1,...,30,31.

 This simple objective function is implemented in this repository and it is named as *objFunc*, shown as follows:
 ```matlab